 A lizard is another common creature bait.
 These are effective in waters with various salamanders and lizards present.
 A black lizard lure easily passes for a mud-puppy or hell-bender.

 Smallmouth anglers like using hellgrammite bodies on jigs.
 A hellgrammite is one of the smallmouth’s preferred meals.
 Bass tend to inhale the smaller lure.
 An Angler having difficulty getting hookups with thicker soft plastics.
 May find these lures better.

 Jigs and rigs are commonly used with soft plastics.
-Yet there are jigs with bucktail and feathers.
+Yet there are jigs with bucktails and feathers.
 These lures get to the bottom faster and in deeper water.
 The weight controls the sink rate.
 The weight also is varied based on current and casting distance.

 These lures are bounced along the bottom.
 An angler uses a twitch or snaps of the rod tip to lift the lure.
 The lure falls to the bottom after twitching.
 The twitch and pause action repeats until the lure is retrieved.

 In a boat, anglers can use the vertical jigging method.
 You set the depth of the jig.
 Then work the lure up and down.
 If on a school of fish this is very effective.
-This technique is also good when drifting in a boat along the structure.
+This technique is also good when drifting in a boat along with the structure.
 It allows the lure to stay in the deep water where the fish are located.

 A jerk bait is overlooked by many anglers.
 These are versatile baits in many situations.
 The bait is able to be worked fast with a continuous retrieve.
 In other cases, an angler can pause the bait and work it slowly.
 Few baits offer this ability.
 In addition, jerk baits come in several types.
 There is a floating, suspending, and sinking version of the lure.